-3. Definitions
+4. Definitions

-Safeguarding and promoting the welfare of children means:
+4.1 Safeguarding and promoting the welfare of children means:

-- > Protecting children from maltreatment - > Preventing impairment of children's mental and physical health or development - > Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - > Taking action to enable all children to have the best outcomes
+- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Acting to enable all children to have the best outcomes.

-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.
+4.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm.

-Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
+4.3 Abuse is a form of maltreatment of a child and may involve inflicting harm or failing to act to prevent harm.
 Appendix 1 explains the different types of abuse.

-Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+4.4 Neglect is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Appendix 1 defines neglect in more detail.

-Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos, or live streams.
+4.5 Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos, or live streams.

-Children includes everyone under the age of 18.
+4.6 Children includes everyone under the age of 18.

-The following 3 safeguarding partners are identified in Keeping Children Safe in Education (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
-They will make arrangements to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:
+The following three safeguarding partners are identified in Keeping Children Safe in Education 2023 (and defined in the Children Act 2004, as amended by chapter 2 of the Children and Social Work Act 2017).
+They will decide to work together to safeguard and promote the welfare of local children, including identifying and responding to their needs:

-- > The local authority SCC - > A clinical commissioning group for an area within the LA - > The chief officer of police for a police area in the LA area
+- The local authority (SCC) - A clinical commissioning group for an area within the LA - The chief officer of police for a police area in the LA area